Republican candidate Carson says Muslims unfit to be U.S. president

 | WASHINGTON

-WASHINGTON Republican presidential candidate Ben Carson said on Sunday that Muslims were unfit to be president of the United States, arguing their faith was inconsistent with American principles.
+WASHINGTON Republican presidential candidate Ben Carson on Sunday said Muslims were unfit to be president of the United States, arguing their faith was inconsistent with American principles.

 "I would not advocate that we put a Muslim in charge of this nation.
 I absolutely would not agree with that," Carson told NBC's "Meet the Press."